 What Is a Cold Plunge?

-While the experience is uncomfortable at first, your body adapts quickly.
+While the experience could be a little uncomfortable at first, your body adapts quickly.
 Cold exposure activates your cardiovascular, nervous, and metabolic systems in ways that stimulate resilience, circulation, and faster recovery.

 Top Cold Plunge Benefits